Have you had a UTI test and received negative results, even though you have symptoms of a UTI?

 |“If a urine dipstick or lab test comes back negative but the patient is clearly describing symptoms of a UTI, doctors must listen to them.
 Urine tests are far from perfect and it is vital to interpret them in the context of the patient’s symptoms.”

 Dr Jon Rees, Chair, Primary Care Urology Society, UK

 Because modern urine culture tests are based on the Kass test, any bacteria count that is below the Kass threshold will not be considered an infection, and antibiotic susceptibility testing will not be done.

 #4.
 UTIs Can Be Caused By Multiple Pathogens (The Bad Guys)

 Another issue with the standard mid-stream urine culture, or Kass test, is that it looks for a single pathogen, and does not take into account the possibility of multiple infection-causing pathogens.

-Instead, if multiple pathogens are found, it is assumed that the urine sample was contaminated.
+Instead, if multiple pathogens are found, it is generally assumed that the urine sample was contaminated.

 This is a problem because some chronic infections have been found to be caused by multiple pathogens co-existing in the bladder.
-And each pathogen may require a different treatment.
+And each pathogen may require a different treatment approach.